bitshares/bitshares-ui/app/help/en/gateways/ioxbank.md

-# ioxbank Instant Swap Service
+# ioxbank Instant Gateway Service
-ioxbank instant swap service is responsible for moving cryptocurrencies between BitShares and other Blockchains.
-You can easily identify those cryptocurrencies supported by ioxbank, they are prefixed with **IOB.** and marked as featured in dashboard page.
+ioxbank instant gateway service is responsible for moving cryptocurrencies between BitShares and other Blockchains.
+You can easily identify those cryptocurrencies supported by ioxbank, they are prefixed with **IOB.** and can be found under assets explore page.

 ## Help Docs
 [https://support.ioxbank.com/docs](https://support.ioxbank.com/docs)

-## Support
+## Technical Support
 - [Live Support](https://t.me/ioxbank)
 - [Open a Ticket](https://support.ioxbank.com)

 ## IOB.XRP features
-- Instant swap
+- Instant Gateway
 - Min. amount: 20 XRP
 - No KYC
 - No limits